 The Master of Science in Global Health is a self-supporting degree program and does not receive any California state funds.
 As a result, students are not eligible for UCSF Graduate Division scholarships.

 Applicants to the program are encouraged to research and seek scholarships independently by checking scholarship search databases, community organizations or other sources of private funding.
 Some international students have been successful securing funding from their countries’ governments.

 The UCSF Student Financial Aid office offers opportunities for students to apply for loans or federal work-study.
 Students interested in a work-study position should indicate this in their financial aid application.
 Although work-study positions are not guaranteed within IGHS, generally two to four positions are available each year.
 The program will advertise IGHS work-study positions as they become available, and matriculated students may apply for these positions once the school year has started.

 The financial aid process can vary for students with special circumstances.
 Please refer to the UCSF Student Financial Aid website if you are an AB 540 student or international student.
 Note that tuition and fees are the same for all master’s students, regardless of residency status.

 The master’s program does not offer teaching assistantships.
 Due to the heavy course load, any part-time work should not exceed 10 hours per week during each academic quarter.

 Capstone Research Funding

-The master’s program provides financial assistance for some of the costs associated with the capstone project, including air and ground transportation to get to and from the main project site (if it is 100 miles or more outside of San Francisco) and visa costs.
-After these costs are covered, the program will distribute remaining resources for approved project costs (e.g., translation/transcription service).
-Students are responsible for paying for their own food, lodging, research subject incentives and local transportation during the capstone research period.
+IGHS provides financial assistance for some of the costs associated with the capstone project, including air and ground transportation to get to and from the main project site (if it is 100 miles or more outside of San Francisco) and visa costs.
+In some cases, students also may receive funding for approved project expenses (e.g., translation/transcription service).
+Students are responsible for paying for living expenses (food, lodging, local transportation, incidentals) and research subject incentives during the capstone research period.